S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Method

-where $l=\{1,...,L\}$ and $f_{\texttt{B}}(\cdot)$ expresses the mapping of a single $S^2$-attn block.
-Notably, to avoid the quadratic complexity in the traditional self-attention calculation~\cite{vaswani2017attention}, we perform the window partition following~\cite{liang2021swinir,liu2021swin} toward the feature embedding for all types of attention mechanisms.
+{where $l=\{1,...,L\}$.
+Notably, we systematically devise four types of attention blocks of $f(\cdot)$ in the following.
+To avoid the quadratic complexity in the traditional self-attention calculation~\cite{vaswani2017attention}, we perform the window partition following~\cite{liang2021swinir,liu2021swin} toward the feature embedding for all types of attention mechanisms as shown in Fig.~\ref{fig: framework}.}

-Hyperspectral images inherently provide \textit{spatially and spectrally informative} clues for the signal compensating upon the 2D measurement (see Fig.~\ref{fig: coverfig}).
-Also, the spatial and spectral characteristics are \textit{inter-dependent}, which contributes to the 3D signal retrieval hindered by the \textit{entangled data loss}.
-This study will systematically exploit the underlying cues by introducing different types of $S^2$-attn blocks.
+{Hyperspectral images are characterized by \textit{spatially and spectrally informative} clues, which can be leveraged for fine-grained signal retrieval upon the \textbf{2D} measurement (see Fig.~\ref{fig: coverfig}).
+Besides, both the spatial and spectral data clues are entangled and fused within the \textbf{2D} measurement.
+Despite the previous efforts of spatial and spectral modeling for hyperspectral data reconstruction, there still lacks a systematic exploitation to (1) uncover the behaviour of both attention types and (2) determine an appropriate information disentanglement upon the measurement.
+In the following, we first discuss the single modalities (spatial, spectral attention designs).
+Then we propose joint modeling prototypes (sequential and paralleled attentions).
+We adopt the paralleled version for the proposed method.}